trodemaster/packer-macOS-11/README.md

 This is very rough beginnings of a packer template for macOS 11 with VMware fusion 12.

 ## What's working
-* Build install .iso script probbablly only works on my machine
+* [buildprerequs.sh] working with imported submodules
 * Booting the VM from a macos install .iso
 * Using voiceover and boot commands to open terminal.app !!
 * Formatting the disk
 * Starting the installer
+* packer user creation and autologin
+* Learing setup screens

 ## What's missing
 * Post install pkgs
-  * Create User (kinda have one)
-  * Enable ssh system settings
+  * Enable remotelogin system settings
-  * Get rid of setup gui after boot
+  * Get rid of feedback assistant popup
 * get shell provisioners working
 * Install Xcode & cli tools
 * softwareupdate